Nattawut30/Nattawut30/README.md

 </p>

 <p align="center">
-Research Analyst specializing in data science and machine learning.
-Experienced in developing predictive models and statistical frameworks that transform data into business and financial insights.
-Proven records of process optimization, and performance forecasting.
+Research Analyst specializing in data science and machine learning, with a proven track record of developing predictive models and statistical frameworks that drive business and financial decision-making.
+Expertise also includes optimization and performance forecasting.
 </p>

 <p align="center">